Oregon Property Buyer Advisory | Oregon Realtors®

 If a septic system inspection is completed, be sure to have an “Existing System Evaluation” form completed by the approved Onsite Wastewater Inspector for the buyer’s own records.
-An “Existing System Evaluation” form can be downloaded athttp://www.oregon.gov/deq/WQ/Pages/onsite/SepticSmartHome.aspx
+Additional information can be found at: http://www.oregon.gov/deq/Residential/Pages/Septic- Smart.aspx

-Read more important information (Provided by the Department of Environmental Quality) regarding septic systems and how to be “septic smart” as a homebuyer and important maintenance and operation information.
+Read additional important information (Provided by the Department of Environmental Quality) regarding septic systems and how to be “septic smart” as a homebuyer and important maintenance and operation information.

 Underground Oil Storage Tanks

 Wildfire is a concern in some areas of Oregon.
 Information about the risk of wildfire is available from the Oregon Department of Forestry here.
 Some rural property is subject to special rules under the State’s “Forestland-Urban Interface Classification.”
 Owners of property within the classification should have a “Property Evaluation and Self-Certification” on file with the Department of Forestry.
 Forestland-Urban Interface status must be disclosed on the Seller’s Property Disclosure form.
-Information about the Forestland-Urban Interface and on the evaluation and certification program is available on the Oregon Department of Forestry website, here.
+Information about the Forestland-Urban Interface and on the evaluation and certification program is available by clicking here.
 Real estate licensees do not have the expertise to advise buyers on fire protection requirements but can often direct buyers to the appropriate professionals.

-DEQ has developed a statewide woodstove program to promote the use of cleaner-burning woodstoves and to help homeowners to burn wood more efficiently and with less pollution.
+DEQ has developed a statewide woodstove program to promote the use of cleaner-burning woodstoves and to help homeowners burn wood more efficiently and with less pollution.
 Under Oregon law, any uncertified woodstove must be removed from the property when a home is sold.
 It is the seller’s responsibility, unless the buyer and seller agree otherwise, to remove and destroy any uncertified woodstove when a property is sold and to notify DEQ.
 If the buyer assumes responsibility for the removal of the uncertified stove, the stove must be removed and destroyed, and DEQ notified, within 30 days of the closing date on the home.
 Non-certified woodstoves (including fireplace inserts) are older models (mostly pre-1986) that have not been certified by the DEQ or the federal Environmental Protection Agency to meet cleaner-burning smoke emission standards.
-For more information on woodstoves and the removal requirements, click here.

-Effective April, 2011 any person transferring a one or two family dwelling or multifamily housing (additional rules apply to rental property) that contains a carbon monoxide source (heater, fireplace, appliance, or cooking stove that uses coal, kerosene, petroleum products, wood or other fossil fuels that emit carbon monoxide as a by-product of combustion, or has an attached garage with an opening that communicates directly with a living space) must provide a properly functioning carbon monoxide alarm(s) installed at the location(s) that provide carbon monoxide detection for all sleeping areas of the dwelling or housing.
+Any person transferring a one or two-family dwelling or multifamily housing (additional rules apply to rental property) that contains a carbon monoxide source (heater, fireplace, appliance, or cooking source that uses coal, wood, petroleum products, and other fuels that emit carbon monoxide as a by-product of combustion), must have carbon monoxide detectors/ alarms installed.
+Petroleum products include, but are not limited to kerosene, natural gas, and propane.
+Fuel burning sources also include wood and pellet stoves and gas water heaters.
+Homes with an attached garage with a door, ductwork, or ventilation shaft that communicates directly with a living space, must provide a properly functioning carbon monoxide alarm(s) installed at the location(s) that provide carbon monoxide detection for all sleeping areas of the dwelling or housing (on all levels of the home where there are bedrooms).
+For homes built during or after 2011, or that undergo a remodel or alteration that requires a building permit, CO alarms are required regardless of the presence of a CO source.
 The alarm(s) must be installed in accordance with the rules of the State Fire Marshall and in accordance with any applicable requirements of the state building code.
 Information about carbon monoxide alarms and detector requirements in Oregon can be found on the State Fire Marshal’s web site here.